What makes a successful employee health and wellness program?

 9. Ongoing program evaluation & quarterly reporting

-It goes without saying that a successful program has a way of measuring success.
+It goes without saying that a successful employee health and wellness program has a way of measuring success.
 It has an inbuilt system for easily gathering and analysing data, both in terms of participation and engagement rates, and in terms of actual health improvement.

 The program goals should be based on the assessed needs of employees, through health risk assessments or personal health assessments (PHAs), which show you the health hotspots and problem areas in your organisation.